Port of Spain: Green spaces, squares and places

 A little more of the history on Marine Square is revealed in the following extract "the square was the early home of the Syrian/ Lebanese communities when they started to arrive in Trinidad during the early 20th century.
 They were fleeing from the harsh religious and political persecution of the Turks who had conquered their lands.
 The original number of these immigrants was small but it grew larger when a confrontation erupted between a Muslim religious sect and the Christian Maronites.

 Annette Rahael, a third generation Syrian living in Trinidad explained, "when the early settlers arrived and saw the cathedral on Marine Square they immediately claimed it as the House of God and adopted Catholicism as their religious affiliation, since there were no churches in Trinidad celebrating the liturgy of the Antiochan Orthodox religion which they had practised in their country".

-Tamarind Square – This square is located between Nelson and George Sts.
+Tamarind Square – This square is located between Nelson and George Streets.
 It is located in close proximity to one of the local banks which was established in Trinidad and Tobago, "Workers Bank".
 This bank merged with the Trinidad Cooperative Bank and the National Commercial Bank to form First Citizens' Bank.

-Victoria Square is located on Duke St. West, Park St, and has been categorised as a Park located in Woodbrook according to WOW City.
-However, because of its location on Duke St. West which starts on Wrightson Road and ends on Charlotte St, it is included here.
+Victoria Square is located on Duke Street West, Park St, and has been categorised as a Park located in Woodbrook according to WOW City.
+However, because of its location on Duke Street West which starts on Wrightson Road and ends on Charlotte St, it is included here.

 Kew Place is one of the smallest "squares" in Port of Spain.
 "Kew Place has a length of 0.12 kilometres" and is large enough to hold a statue of Gandhi.
 It is located just opposite the main entrance to Lapeyrouse Cemetery on Philip Street and is within walking distance of Victoria Square.

 Arts, entertainment, and nightlife

 Nightlife and restaurants

-Port of Spain offers a range of nightclubs and entertainment complexes; a few of the best and most expensive ones arguably being Zen, 51 degrees, Coco Lounge, El Morocco and Shakers; however the list changes frequently as partygoers' tastes change.
+Port of Spain offers a range of nightclubs and entertainment complexes.
 International and regional performers such as Beyoncé, Chris Brown, Sean Paul, Rihanna, Cascada, Akon, Usher, Maroon 5, Kumar Sanu and natively born Trinidadian International Super Star Nicki Minaj to name a very few, have visited Port of Spain.

 A great variety of restaurants including Italian, Mexican, Lebanese, Thai, Venezuelan-Panyol, French, Japanese, Chinese, Creole, American and Indian can be found in Port of Spain with many concentrated on Ariapita Avenue, a popular entertainment strip, which also includes a Jazz Lounge and a Wine Tasting restaurant.
 MovieTowne's Fiesta Plaza, a tribute to Bourbon Street New Orleans, on the city's foreshore, features many new restaurants, open air dining and a bandstand with live entertainment.
 Port of Spain's restaurants provide a wide range of local and international cuisines, accompanied by the traditional fast food chains.
 Many of the city's restaurants can be sampled at the Taste T&T Food Festival hosted at the Jean Pierre Sports Complex annually in May.